The Ultimate Guide to RV Camping in Hawaii

 Fishing, Boating, and Water Activities

 It’s no secret that Hawaii has a lot of water.
-Most of this is absolutely beautiful water, and a lot of it offers fun recreational opportunities.
-Be sure to take advantage of those!
+Most of it is breathtakingly beautiful, and a lot of it offers fun recreational opportunities.

 If you’re into fishing, you’ll be happy to know that there are plenty of great fishing spots in Hawaii.
 Lake Wilson on Oahu is great for those who enjoy freshwater fishing.
 Meanwhile, Nawiliwili Harbor boasts some excellent fishing charters that will take you out to catch a wide variety of fish.

-Another thing must-do while in Hawaii?
-Chase waterfalls!
-There are so many gorgeous waterfalls on these islands that we couldn’t even begin to list them all.
+There are also many gorgeous waterfalls on these islands.
 A few favorites include Wailua Falls on Kauai, Manawaiopuna Falls (aka Jurassic Park Falls) on Kauai, and Manawaiopuna Falls on Oahu.

 Wildlife Viewing and Photography

-One of the most fascinating things about Hawaii?
-The many unique animals found there.
+One of the most fascinating things about Hawaii is the many unique animals found there.
 On these islands, you’ll find such species as Hawaiian monk seals and the Hawaiian hoary bat.
 You might also see green sea turtles, humpback whales, and manta rays.

 Not sure where to go to see these amazing creatures?
 Many ocean animal sightings happen at local public beaches, both from the beach and by snorkeling the near-shore coral reefs.